zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 11: XML Schema Definition for the REST Request Payload

-      - Check to ensure that the file name extension is “*xsd*” rather than “txt” and change it if necessary.
+      - In your Finder (Mac) or File Explorer (PC), check to ensure that the file name extension is “*xsd*” rather than “txt” and change it if necessary.

 That completes the steps to prepare your environment.
-If you have also completed the Prerequisites, you are ready to start Lab 1.
+If you have also completed the steps in the *Prerequisites* section, you are ready to start Lab 1.
 Keep right on going.

 # Lab 1 Creating an Integration